utcs356/sp25/_pages/4_congestion_flow_control.md

 ### Implementation

-The objective of this assignment is to implement a transport-layer protocol called `UT-TCP', which supports reliable and efficient communication.
+The objective of this assignment is to implement a transport-layer protocol called `UT-TCP`, which supports reliable and efficient communication.
 As the name suggests, many concepts are adopted from the existing TCP implementation, but `UT-TCP' is a significantly simplified version.
 We provide skeleton code that includes a `UT-TCP` socket and its corresponding APIs in `ut_tcp.h`:

 **Provided APIs**